An investigation · Whole Body Press

 How long until I see results?

-For my son, it took about a month of working through the protocol — adjusting doses and dialing in the timing — before his skin was visibly clearing.
+For my son, it took just under two weeks of working through the protocol — adjusting doses and dialing in the timing — before his skin was visibly clearing.
 That was without the benefit of a written guide; I was figuring it out as I went.
 The guide compresses that learning curve so you don't have to repeat it.
 Adults often take longer than teenagers because the underlying liver burden is larger and the system has more to rebuild.
 The protocol includes a realistic timeline by case type so you know what to expect, week by week.

 I've already tried gut protocols, glutathione, sauna, carnivore.
 Is this just more of the same?